-Several conditions can cause clogged and ringing ears.
-Some result in temporarily clogged ears, but others may cause permanent hearing problems.
+Some conditions that cause clogged and ringing ears result in temporarily clogged ears, but others may cause permanent hearing problems.
 If the symptoms are persistent, a person should see a doctor.

 In this article, we discuss the possible causes of clogged and ringing ears.
 We also discuss what a person can do when this happens.